Use our images

 All of these articles and images are available for licensing: click on an image to see further details and licensing options; contact us about licensing textual content.

-Posted in Africa, Discoveries, Exploration, Historical articles, History, Sea, Ships on Tuesday, 14 May 2013
+Posted in Africa, Discoveries, Exploration, Historical articles, History, Rivers on Thursday, 6 March 2014

-This edited article about Petra originally appeared in Look and Learn issue number 226 published on 14 May 1966.
+This edited article about Mungo Park first appeared in Look and Learn issue number 580 published on 24 February 1973.